-The Kansas City Chiefs made a trade before the new league year begins on March 12, sending Joe Thuney to the Chicago Bears in exchange for a fourth-round pick in the 2026 draft.
+The Kansas City Chiefs made a trade before the new league year began on March 12, sending Joe Thuney to the Chicago Bears in exchange for a fourth-round pick in the 2026 draft.
+However, the benefits of that trade won't be realized in next year's draft, considering the Chiefs already dealt the selection away.

 Some might be wondering what the Chiefs' draft picks look like now that this trade is reported, so let's take a look at how many picks K.C. currently has for next year's draft.